By 2023, the online food delivery market is projected to hit $137 billion globally.

 - Get your essential materials (either buy or rent)

 - Build a strong marketing strategy

 Generally, a business licensing and a food-vending license are sufficient to start your food delivery business.
 In addition, you may also need a food-handling permit.
 All the essential business information related to licensing can be obtained from your local department of licenses and inspections.

 A Right Business Model Can Make Your Business Reach Success

 So, if you’re new to the food delivery market, it’s better to go for an order-only model, and once you feel that you are now ready to deal with more eateries, include another model as per your needs.
-In every business model that we’ve discussed, you need to include route planning and optimization software solutions that will make it easy for delivery drivers to find the shortest route.
+In every business model that we’ve discussed, you need to include route planning and optimization software solutions that will make it easy for the delivery partners to find the shortest route.

 If you need route planning and optimizing software for multiple drivers, helping you save up to 95% of your planning time and increase customers by 40%, then I suggest starting your FREE trial with Upper Route Planner.
 Try out this software and know it benefits your business.